Kafka-In-Action-Book/Kafka-In-Action-Source-Code/KafkaInAction_Chapter3/Commands.md

 ### Download for Confluent Open Source

 * https://www.confluent.io/previous-versions
-Select the Confluent Open Source version 6.1.1 or above and unzip that archive.
+  Select the «Download Community Tarball» version 6.1.1 or above and unzip that archive.
+  Add location of unzipped Confluent Platform to environment variable `$CONFLUENT_HOME`.
+  Add `$CONFLUENT_HOME/bin` to PATH.

 * install Confluent CLI https://docs.confluent.io/current/cli/installing.html
+* install JDBC connector using `confluent-hub` command

+      confluent-hub install confluentinc/kafka-connect-jdbc:10.2.0

+  and follow the prompts to install the connector

 ### Table create command in the root folder you just downloaded: